In-App Purchasing Overview

 App Submission Process

-When you are ready to submit your app to the Amazon Appstore, you will also need to create your purchasable items.
 Use the Developer Console to create and manage the app’s catalog of purchasable items.
+See Submit Single In-App Items.

 If you decide to add or edit your purchasable items after submitting your app, you will need to re-submit both the new/changed items and the app itself to the Amazon Appstore.